gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvectionPolar.md

 The feet can be advected on different domains (physical domain or pseudo-physical domain) which are determined in the [**PolarFootFinder**](classPolarFootFinder.md) operator.

-The interpolation of the function is always done in the logical domain, where the B-splines are defined.
+The interpolation of the function is always done in the logical domain, where the interpolation is defined.